thiago-glissoi/FFF-Line-Segmentation/.github/CONTRIBUTING.md

 We welcome contributions from everyone.
 By participating in this project, you agree to abide by our Code of Conduct.
 Here are some guidelines to help you get started.

+We `strongly encourage` the user to read the [Documentation](Documentation.pdf) pdf file in order to completely comprehend the fff_segmenter algorithm inner workings, and how it was built with a specific part geometry and sampling frequency in consideration.

 ## How to Contribute

 1. Fork the Repository